Shay Copple, M.S., CCC-SLP-

 Athena Carlson is a Licensed Speech/Language Pathology Assistant.
 She began working with children in a professional setting in 2010 and received her Associate's of Applied Science as a Speech and Language Pathology Assistant in 2011.
 She also earned a certification in Early Childhood Education from Portland State University in 2012.
 Athena's interest in the field was sparked in 2006 when she was inspired to enter the field by the wonderful speech/language pathologists that worked with her own son in speech therapy.
 She is passionate about helping children and their families.
 In addition to the joy she gets from working in pediatric therapy, Athena is most happy spending time with her son and husband and crafting delicious cuisine for friends and family.

-Abby Tempel is a Certified Occupational Therapy Assistant.
+Abby Tempel holds a limited permit and recently passed her state exam to become a Certified Occupational Therapy Assistant.
 Abby holds a Bachelor of Science in Kinesiology from Oregon State University.
 During her time at Oregon State University, Abby had the opportunity to participate in many pediatric therapy programs including aquatic therapy and mobility workshops.
 Abby thrives off children’s growth when working with her.
 When Abby is not working with children, you can find her crafting, drinking coffee and laughing.

 Perla Brambila Hablo Espanol!
 Perla is a valued member of our office staff.
 Her love for working with and around children started during her time spent working in her gym’s daycare and in special education classrooms in the Salem/Keizer School District.
 In her spare time, Perla enjoys traveling, working out, playing tennis, and baking.